 - Extreme drowsiness.

-What are the Health Risks of Oxycodone Abuse?
+What Are the Health Risks of Oxycodone Misuse?

-Medications containing oxycodone can have extremely dangerous effects on the user, including:1,4,6
+Medications containing oxycodone can have extremely dangerous effects on the user, including:1,2,7

 - Very low blood pressure.